×

 Linarite Vs Titanite Luster

 A primary knowledge about Linarite vs Titanite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
 Linarite exhibits Sub-Adamantine and Vitreous luster.
-Titanite, on other hand, exhibits Resinous and Subadamantine luster.
+Titanite, on other hand, exhibits Subadamantine and Resinous luster.